Nipodemos/getx/README.md

 Get.offAll(NextScreen());
 ```

 Noticed that you didn't had to use context to do any of these things?
-That's one of the biggest advantages of using Get route management.
+That's one of the biggest advantages of using GetX™ route management.
 With this, you can execute all these methods from within your controller class, without worries.

 ### More details about route management

-**Get work with named routes and also offer a lower level control over your routes!
+**GetX™ work with named routes and also offer a lower level control over your routes!
 There is a in-depth documentation [here](./documentation/en_US/route_management.md)**

 ## Dependency management

-Get has a simple and powerful dependency manager that allows you to retrieve the same class as your Bloc or Controller with just 1 lines of code, no Provider context, no inheritedWidget:
+GetX™ has a simple and powerful dependency manager that allows you to retrieve the same class as your Bloc or Controller with just 1 lines of code, no Provider context, no inheritedWidget:

 ```dart
 Controller controller = Get.put(Controller()); // Rather Controller controller = Controller();